 If you have a conservation restriction (CR) on your land, the CR may permit you to create a forestry plan to improve habitat for birds or other wildlife, and the costs can be offset by the sale of lumber or state funding programs.
 Any proposed work, though, must be in compliance with the terms of the CR.

-The state has created 11 forestry districts, each with a dedicated Service Forester who can help landowners understand their options by providing a woodland assessment and reviewing funding programs; it may be possible to get financial assistance from the Commonwealth for habitat improvement projects.
+The Commonwealth of Massachusetts has created 11 forestry districts, each with a dedicated Service Forester who can help landowners understand their options by providing a woodland assessment and reviewing funding programs; it may be possible to get financial assistance from the Commonwealth for habitat improvement projects.

 Another useful tool is www.masswoods.org, a UMass Amherst website dedicated to assisting landowners on making informed land management decisions.